w-sheng/cis530_final/simple-baseline.md

 We hope to expand our model to a word-based model (compared to just a character-based one) and to involve neural networks as well to contrast their performance.

-**TODO:** Our simple baseline attained a score/perplexity of ????? when run through our evaluation script.
+Our simple baseline attained a perplexity of 4.614 when run through our evaluation script on `perp_poem.txt` in `/data`.

 ### Meter Classification